karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- DescribeOptions bounds formatting:
+  - Added `boundsFormat?: string` to DescribeOptions for customizing how includeBounds dates are rendered.
+When provided, bounds use Luxon `toFormat(boundsFormat)` in the rule’s timezone; otherwise ISO formatting is preserved.
+Added tests for both span and recurring rules.

 - Time conversion utilities (final test fix):
   - Luxon may normalize invalid wall times (e.g., 02:30 → 03:30) while reporting
     `isValid=true`.
 We now detect normalization (mismatched wall fields) and treat